mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 #### Access denied: User `arn:aws:iam::x` is not authorized to perform: `sts:AssumeRole` on resource: `arn:aws:iam::y`

-This error occurs when the credentials defined in the [Administration settings](#administration-settings) cannot assume the role defined by the Provision Role ARN.
+This error occurs when the credentials defined in the [Configure Amazon authentication](#configure-amazon-authentication) cannot assume the role defined by the Provision Role ARN.
 Check that:

 1. The initial set of AWS credentials [has the AssumeRole policy](#additional-requirements-for-self-managed-instances).